Recently, I Have Watched a Lot of Battlestar Galactica

 Acting is very good too - plenty of actors you’ve seen before like Eric Stoltz and Esai Morales as the main protagonists, with support from Sasha Roiz as the aggressive uncle and also Alessandra Torresani as the daughter of the Greystone empire.

-It’s a shame this got cancelled as further seasons might have been able to fix the issues and tell quite an interesting story.
+Basically, it’s a shame this got cancelled as further seasons might have been able to fix the issues and tell quite an interesting story.
 We shall never know.

 In Summary

 It just works well as a story and collection of characters; certainly some bits have plot holes, and some things seem to happen for no reason, but on the whole the series has a good story arc and it has an ending - yes, a real ending.
-Sure, some people didn’t like it, and indeed, I didn’t think I would, but given the journey, it just kind of works in my humble opinion.
+Sure, some people didn’t like it, and indeed, I didn’t think I would, but given the journey it just kind of works in my humble opinion.

 Caprica, despite its somewhat split personality/story line I think could’ve worked with a second season for sure.
 There was enough to go at, even though it had the 2010s YA feel to it.